 Associate Head Coach

-Jay Uhlman is in his seventh season as an assistant coach and first as associate head coach for George Horton at Oregon.
-The 20-year coaching veteran serves as the Duck’s hitting and infield coach, while also focusing on recruiting and assisting Horton with the offense.
+Jay Uhlman is in his eighth season as an assistant coach and second as associate head coach for George Horton at Oregon.
+The 21-year coaching veteran serves as the Ducks’ hitting and infield coach, while also focusing on recruiting and assisting Horton with the offense.
 In addition, Uhlman coaches third base, develops scouting reports, organizes practices and places Ducks’ players in summer leagues for summer ball.

-In Uhlman’s six seasons at Oregon, the Ducks have compiled a 245-130 record (.653), while advancing to the NCAA tournament in five of six seasons, twice earning national seeds.
+In Uhlman’s seven seasons at Oregon, the Ducks have compiled a 275-155 record (.640), while advancing to the NCAA tournament in five of seven seasons, twice earning national seeds.
 The Ducks set school records for wins in three of Uhlman’s six seasons with 40 in 2010, 46 in 2012 and 48 in 2013.
 With a 44-win season in 2014, Oregon became one of just eight teams to win 40-plus games in each season from 2012 to 2014.

 After spending one season with the Ducks as a volunteer assistant coach in 2010, Uhlman spent one season as the recruiting coordinator at Kansas before returning to Oregon in the fall of 2011.
 In his first season back in Eugene, the Ducks earned a postseason national seed and got within one game of the College World Series in 2012.
 A year later, Oregon earned its second national seed hosting its second straight NCAA Regional Tournament.

 Prior to Oregon, Uhlman spent eight years (2002-09) as an assistant coach with the Nevada Wolf Pack.
 Uhlman worked with the hitters, infield defense and served as a recruiter for the program.